chimechallenge/chime-utils/README.md

 Text normalization is applied automatically before scoring to your predictions. <br>
-In CHiME-8 DASR we use a more complex text normalization which is built on top of Whisper text normalization but is crucially different (less "aggressive"). <br>
+In CHiME-8 DASR we use a more complex text normalization which is built on top of Whisper text normalization but is crucially different (less "aggressive" and made idempotent). <br>
 Examples are available here: [./tests/test_normalizer.py](./tests/test_normalizer.py)